Dark-Harbor-Sail-Ratios

 This is not your Father's 'English Wheeling' method.

-See how the 'True Round' shell platting is reduced to a flat pattern.
-These Flat Patterns take the mystic out of English Wheeling.
+See how the 'True Round' shell plating is reduced to a flat patternsthat take the mystic out of the English Wheeling process.

 Click Here for Details